awslabs/data-solutions-framework-on-aws/framework/src/governance/README.md

 - The database default location is pointing to an S3 bucket location `s3://<locationBucket>/<locationPrefix>/`
 - The database can store various tables structured in their respective prefixes, for example: `s3://<locationBucket>/<locationPrefix>/<table_prefix>/`
 - By default, a database level crawler is scheduled to run once a day (00:01h local timezone).
 The crawler can be disabled and the schedule/frequency of the crawler can be modified with a cron expression.
+- The permission model of the database can use IAM, LakeFormation or Hybrid mode.

 ![Data Catalog Database](../../../website/static/img/adsf-data-catalog.png)